Information Technology Services

-Zoom AI Companion is available for Zoom Pro Licensed users to enable in George Mason's Zoom environment.
-Zoom AI Companion is unavailable on Zoom Secure or for Zoom Basic Licenses.
-For more information on licensing, please see the Zoom FAQ page.
+Zoom AI Companion is available for George Mason Zoom Pro Licensed users to enable.
+Zoom AI Companion is unavailable with Zoom Secure and Zoom Basic Licenses.
+For more information on licensing, see Zoom FAQs.

 DO NOT enable/use AI in any meeting where sensitive information will be shared/discussed.

-To enable Zoom AI companion features in your account, log in via the web browser at https://gmu.zoom.us/ and click Settings.
+To enable Zoom AI companion features in your account, log in via https://gmu.zoom.us/ and click Settings.
 At the top of the page will be the new AI Companion settings.
-There you can choose which features to enable and configure your experience.
+There, choose which features to enable and configure your experience.

 Meeting Summary

 For meetings you host, you can start or stop the meeting summary through the in-meeting controls.
-The summarization of the meeting only begins when the host or co-host clicks Start Summary.
-Users can also adjust their settings to have Meeting Summary start as soon as the meeting starts, skipping the need to manually enable summary generation in their meetings.
+Summarization of the meeting only begins when the host or co-host clicks Start Summary.
+Users can also adjust their settings to have Meeting Summary start when the meeting starts, skipping the need to enable summary generation manually.

-The participants will see a notification when the meeting summary has started.
+Participants will see a notification when the meeting summary starts.
 The notification type will depend on the participants’ client version.

 Participants may also request that the host enable Meeting Summary during a meeting.